-Once you have the best possible number and size of follicles, we schedule your egg collection.
-You’ll have a trigger injection of hCG (human chorionic gonatrophin) in the evening, and then we collect the eggs in a day surgery procedure 36 hours later.
+Once your ultrasounds and blood tests show that your follicles have reached the best size, we schedule your egg collection.
+You’ll have a trigger injection of hCG (human chorionic gonatrophin) in the evening, and then we collect the eggs in a day surgery procedure approximately 36 hours later.

 6. Egg collection (OPU)

-You will need to come into our day surgery a day and a half after your trigger injection (don’t worry, your Nurse will give you an exact time).
+It’s the big day!
+We hope you manage to get some sleep the night before.
+Timing is everything in IVF so you’ll need to come into our day surgery a day and a half after your trigger injection (don’t worry, your Nurse will give you an exact time so you can set some alarms).
 We collect the eggs just before ovulation would have occurred.
 It’s a day surgery procedure which is usually done with a local anaesthetic and light sedation.
 However, you can have a general anaesthetic if you prefer.
-We locate the eggs in the ovaries using ultrasound guidance and collect them using a small needle.
-The procedure takes about 10-20 minutes.
+We locate the follicles in the ovaries using ultrasound guidance and collect the fluid containing the egg from the follicle using a small needle.
+The procedure takes about 10-20 minutes and you will need some time to recover before going home.
 While it’s a relatively short visit, we recommend you take the day off work.
 If you have a male partner, they will be required to give a sperm sample on the same day.
 There are private collection rooms at the clinic.

 Your eggs are taken straight to the laboratory by the Embryologist who assisted during your procedure.
-There they are placed in culture medium ahead of fertilisation with sperm in approximately three hours.
-Your Embryologist will call you the next morning to tell you how many of your eggs successfully fertilised.
+In the lab your eggs are placed in Genea’s culture medium ahead of fertilisation with sperm in approximately three hours.
+Your Embryologist will give you a call the next morning to tell you how many of your eggs successfully fertilised.

 8. Embryo development